 Note: DNS addresses can be entered as fully qualified domain names, such as access.example.com, or as wildcard domain names, such as *.example.com.
 A wildcard domain name covers multiple subdomains, such as access.example.com, and so forth.

 If you intend to obtain a signed certificate from a certificate authority, click Create Certificate Request to create a certificate signing request (CSR).
 Otherwise, click Create Self-Signed Certificate.

 To use a CA-signed certificate, contact a certificate authority of your choice and purchase a new certificate from them using the CSR you created in Bomgar.
 Once the purchase is complete, the CA will send you one or more new certificate files, each of which you must install on the Bomgar Appliance.

 To download the root certificate for your appliance certificate, check the information sent from your CA for a link to the appropriate root.
 If there is none, contact the CA to obtain it.
 If this is impractical, search their website for their root certificate store.
 This contains all the root certificates of the CA, and all major CAs publish their root store online.

 Usually, the easiest way to find the correct root for your certificate is to open the certificate file on your local machine and inspect its "Certification Path" or "Certificate Hierarchy".
 The root of this hierarchy or path is typically shown at the top of the tree.
 Locate this root certificate on the root store of your CA's online root store.
 Once done, download it from the CA's root store and import it to your Bomgar Appliance as described above.

-If the intermediate and/or root certificates are different from those currently in-use (or if a self-signed certificate was in-use), please request an update from Bomgar Technical Support before assigning an IP to the new certificate.
+If the intermediate and/or root certificates are different from those currently in-use (or if a self-signed certificate was in-use), please request an update from Bomgar Technical Support.
 Bomgar Technical Support will need a copy of the new certificate and its intermediate and root certificates.

 View a table of SSL certificates available on your appliance.